Pagendera/tasks_api/README.md

 ## Features

-- **Tasks Check**: Returns all the tasks that can be filtered using the user_id and status parameters.
+- **Tasks Check**: Returns all the tasks that can be filtered using the account_id and status parameters.
 - **Taking task**: The user takes a task and assigns it the in_work status and his id.
 - **Completing task**: When the task is completed, the user can change the task status to completed.
 - **Idempotency**: Ensures that requests can be processed multiple times without unintended side effects.